polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 3: Sequence diagram of a successful client authentication process.

-The client is now authenticated and can use the session token and ID-Cert to perform actions on behalf of the user identified by the ID-Cert.
+The client is now authenticated and can use the session token and ID-Cert to perform actions on behalf of the actor identified by the ID-Cert.

 #### 4.1.3 Authenticating on a foreign server

-Authenticating on a foreign server requires the user to sign a challenge string with their private identity key and send it, along with their ID-Cert, to the server.
+Authenticating on a foreign server requires the actor to sign a challenge string with their private identity key and send it, along with their ID-Cert, to the server.
 The server then validates the ID-Cert's origin, the challenge string's signature, and the ID-Cert's validity.

-If the verification is successful, the foreign server can issue a session token to the user.
+If the verification is successful, the foreign server can issue a session token to the actor.

 **Example:**
 Say that Alice is on server A, and wants to authenticate on Server B, using her existing identity.